What Is Insight? The Five Principles of Effective, Insight Definition

 The final and fifth principle is ‘Envision the Ideal.’
 It is important to describe the desired end-state or situation the consumer is seeking.
 The key here is not to define a solution but clearly convey how the consumer would like the world to look and feel, what the ideal experience should be.
 An excellent way to articulate this is to start with the statement “I wish there was,” and envision the ideal situation for the consumer from this perspective.

-You can go through the mechanics of detailed analysis and know you have a great insight that can reframe a category, and give you an insurmountable competitive advantage.
+In market research you can go through the mechanics of detailed analysis and know you have a great insight that can reframe a category, and give you an insurmountable competitive advantage and disrupt the status quo.
 However, if you do not make it inspirational, a rallying cry for action for your design and innovation teams to develop more surprising and interesting products and services, then all your good insight definition work will fall by the wayside.
 Think of insight definition as a three sentence journey that takes the reader through the consumer’s situation, frustration, and future desires.
 Structure your insight statement succinctly in three sentences that command action:

 First Sentence – Describe the current situation and the incumbent consumer behavior: